Manufactured in USA

 PubChem ID: 439302

-Oxytocin has been extensively studied in neuroendocrinology, behavioral neuroscience, and reproductive physiology research, with investigations focusing on receptor-mediated signaling, social behavior regulation, autonomic function, and neuromodulation in various experimental models.
+Oxytocin has been extensively studied in neuroendocrinology, behavioral neuroscience, and endocrine signaling research, with investigations focusing on receptor-mediated signaling, CNS behavioral pathways, autonomic function, and neuromodulation in various experimental models.
 Studies examine central and peripheral oxytocin system functions.

 Key Areas of Research: